Hannibal Sehested (governor)

-Hannibal Sehested (1609 – 23 September 1666) was a Dano-Norwegian statesman and son-in-law of King Christian IV.
-He served as Governor-general of Norway from 1642 to 1651 and Chancellor of Norway from 1648 to 1660.
+Hannibal Sehested (1609 – 23 September 1666) was a Danish statesman and son-in-law of King Christian IV.
+He served as Governor-general of Norway (then part of Denmark-Norway) from 1642 to 1651.
 He fought in the Torstenson War against Sweden and implemented many reforms in Norway.
 After a fall from grace leading to his resignation as Governor-general in 1651, he regained the trust of Frederick III in 1660 and negotiated the Treaty of Copenhagen.
 He worked as lord treasurer and councillor of state until his death in 1666.

 Early life

 Sehested was born at Arensborg Castle on Øsel, in Danish Estonia, as the son of Claus Maltesen Sehested (1558–1612) and Anne Nielsdatter Lykke (1568–1645).
 He was named after his maternal uncle Hannibal Mogensen Gyldenstjerne of Restrup.
+He was brother of, amongst others, Malte Sehested, Mogens Sehested and Karen Sehested.
 He attended the Sorø Academy from 1626 to 1629, and then studied abroad in Germany, Holland, France and England from 1629 to 1639.
 After completing his education abroad, he returned to Denmark and was attached to the court of King Christian IV.
 In 1639 he was granted the fiefdom of Tranekær, and in 1640 he received the far more lucrative Båhus fiefdom in Norway and was also appointed member of the Danish National Council.

 In 1640 and 1641 he was sent to Wismar to negotiate a treaty with the Swedish chancellor, Axel Oxenstierna, and, if possible, to bring about the marriage of Christian's son Frederick and Gustavus Adolphus's daughter Christina.
 Though failing in both particulars, he retained the favor of the king, who had marked him out as a son-in-law, one of seven by whose influence he hoped to increase the influence of the crown.
 Accordingly, in 1636 he was betrothed to one of the daughters, the countess Christine, then aged nine, whom he married in 1642.

-In May 1640, Sehested became a member of the Rigsråd.
+In May 1640, Sehested became a member of the Rigsråd in Denmark.
 He believed that the proper field for the exercise of his talents was diplomacy, and he openly aspired to be minister of foreign affairs.
 Despite a successful embassy to Spain in 1640–1641, he did not obtain the coveted post, but was appointed Governor-General of Norway.